IbrahimAsire/pdsnd_github/README.md

  HEAD
 ### Here I added some changes to the code such as:
-Formatting and adding a new feature to code and changing the name of one of the functions.
+Formatting and adding a new feature to code and changing the name of one of the functions .

 ### Date created
 Include the date you created this project and README file.